thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **What platforms are supported?**
-Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg, ffprobe and dovi_tool are bundled — no dependencies to install.
+Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3). ffmpeg and ffprobe are bundled — no dependencies to install.

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too.
 Particularly on Blu-ray remuxes with film grain (classics, horror, 35mm auteur films) or complex scenes (action, sci-fi).

-**Do I need to install ffmpeg or dovi_tool separately?**
+**Do I need to install ffmpeg separately?**
-No. ffmpeg, ffprobe and dovi_tool are all bundled inside the binary.
+No. ffmpeg and ffprobe are bundled inside the binary.
 Download, run, done.
-The only exception is Windows, where Windows Defender occasionally blocks the bundled `dovi_tool.exe` from being extracted at runtime.
-If this happens, just place `dovi_tool.exe` in the same folder as `adaptive-encoder.exe` (see Windows Quick Start above).

-**Dolby Vision doesn't appear in the output — why?**
+**Dolby Vision doesn't work — why?**
-Use `--dry-run --verbose` to check what profile is detected at the source.
-Make sure the source file actually contains Dolby Vision metadata (check with MediaInfo).
-If the source is Profile 7.x and you're using `--preserve-dv-profile`, the encoder intentionally skips DV to avoid a silent downgrade to 8.1 — it outputs HDR10 instead.
-On Windows, also check that `dovi_tool.exe` is accessible (see the note in Quick Start).
+`dovi_tool` must be installed separately.
+On Windows, place `dovi_tool.exe` in the same folder as `adaptive-encoder.exe`.
+On Linux/macOS, install it to `/usr/local/bin/`.
+Without it, the encoder falls back to HDR10 only.

+**How do I use it on macOS?**
+Run `xattr -d com.apple.quarantine ./adaptive-encoder && chmod +x ./adaptive-encoder` once after downloading.
+After that, just run `./adaptive-encoder your_movie.mkv`.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
-Profile 7 (FEL/MEL) is extracted and reinjected as 8.1 via a post-encoding step using dovi_tool, compatible with most modern Dolby Vision players.
+Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.

-**What is --preserve-dv-profile for?**
-Profile 7.x cannot be reproduced identically by x265 (which only supports profiles 5 and 8).
-By default the encoder converts to 8.1.
-With `--preserve-dv-profile`, it skips DV entirely and outputs clean HDR10 instead of silently downgrading the profile.

 **Why are my files larger than with other encoders?**
 Intentional design choice — maximum detail and HDR metadata preservation.
 To cap file size, use `--max-bitrate`.

-**How does the adaptive noise reduction work?**
-The encoder samples frames before encoding, measures noise and grain levels, then automatically picks the best denoising engine and strength. bm3d is selected for digital sensor noise, hybrid (hqdn3d + nlmeans) for film grain, nlmeans for balanced sources.
-If the source is clean, no denoising is applied at all.
-Use `--no-denoise` to disable it entirely.

 **Encoding speed?**
 The tool uses x265 `slower` or `veryslow` presets — not a fast encoder, a *good* one.
 For faster encoding use `--no-veryslow`.

-**How do I use it on macOS?**
-Run `xattr -d com.apple.quarantine ./adaptive-encoder && chmod +x ./adaptive-encoder` once after downloading.
-After that, just run `./adaptive-encoder your_movie.mkv`.

 **What if it doesn't work for my files?**
 Open an issue on GitHub or ask on Discord — happy to help.